-During the discussion period, applicants will discuss one or more professional articles referenced in the interview packet.
-This packet will be provided prior to the assessment.
-Applicants should be prepared to participate in a professional conversation.
+During the discussion period, applicants will discuss two professional articles referenced in the interview packet.
+Applicants should access the articles and be prepared to participate in a professional conversation.

 4. Writing Sample

 Each participant will be presented a teaching scenario and will create a writing sample based on the situation.